-Considering the short comings of existing leg loops for harnesses, we designed an add-on set of leg loops that can transform any ISO 12401 chest harness into a harness capable of safely distributing the force of a epic fall, without adding significant weight and without inhibiting wearer moment.
+Considering the shortcomings of existing leg loops for harnesses, we designed an add-on set of leg loops that can transform any ISO 12401 chest harness into a harness capable of safely distributing the force of an epic fall, without adding significant weight and without inhibiting wearer moment.
 Below is general guidance on construction, for more details on this project, see the in-depth report “Sailing Harness Leg Loops.”

 The force is better transferred to the legs by directing the main support straps directly to the D-ring.
 By changing the orientation, the weight is also borne by the buttocks instead of the vulnerable inner thigh.